FavourQueue: a Parameterless Active Queue Management to Speed Up Short TCP Flows (and others too!): Experimental methodology

 At the TCP flow level, the ns-2 TCP connection establishment phase is enabled and the initial congestion window size is set to two packets.
 As a result, the TCP SYN packet is taken into account in all dataset.
 The load introduced in the network consists in several flows with different RTT according to the recommendation given in the "Common TCP evaluation suite" paper \cite{Lachlan2008}.
-The load is ranging from $0.05$ to $0.95$ with a step of $0.1$.
+The load is ranging from $0.05$ to $0.95$ in steps of $0.1$.
 The simulation is bounded to $500$ seconds for each given load.
-To remove both TCP feedback synchronization and phase effect, a traffic load of $10\%$ is generated in the opposite direction.
+To remove both TCP feedback synchronization and phase effect \cite{Lachlan2008}, a traffic load of $10\%$ is generated in the opposite direction \cite{Lachlan2008}.
 The flows in the transient phase are removed from the analysis.
-More precisely, only flows starting after the first forty seconds are used in the analysis.
-The bottleneck link capacity is set to $10Mbps$.
-All other links have a capacity of $100Mbps$.
+More precisely, only flows starting after the first fifty seconds are used in the analysis.
+The bottleneck link capacity is set either to $10$\,Mb/s or $100$\,Mb/s.
+All other links have a capacity of $100$\,Mb/s (resp. $1000$\,Mb/s.
 According to the small buffers rule \cite{Ganjali06}, buffers can be reduced by a factor of ten.
-The rule of thumb says the buffer size $B$ can be set to $T \times C$ with $T$ the round-trip propagation delay and $C$ the link capacity.
-We choose $T=100ms$ as it corresponds to the averaged RTT of the flows in the experiment.
-The buffer size at the two routers is set to a bandwidth-delay product with a delay of $10ms$.
-The packet length is fixed to $1500$ bytes and the buffer size has a length of 8 packets.
+The rule-of-thumb says the buffer size $B$ can be set to $T \times C$ with $T$ the round-trip propagation delay and $C$ the link capacity.
+We choose $T=100$\,ms as it corresponds to the averaged RTT of the flows in the experiment.
+The buffer size at the two routers is set to a bandwidth-delay product with a delay of $10$\,ms. The packet length is fixed to $1500$ bytes and the buffer size has a length of 8 (resp.
+83) packets.

 To improve the confidence of these statistical results, each experiment for a given load is done ten times using different sequences of pseudo-random numbers (in the following we talk about \textit{ten replications experiment}).
 Some figures also average the ten replications, meaning that we aggregate and average all flows from all ten replications and for all load conditions.
 In this case, we talk about \textit{ten averaged experiment} results which represents a dataset of nearly 17 million of packets.
 The rationale is to consider these data as a real measurement capture where the load is varying as a function of time (as in \cite{ciullo09}) since each load condition has the same duration.
-In other words, this represents a global network behaviour.
+In other words, this represents a global network behavior.